marinamen/unit3_project/README.md

 ## Proposed Solution

 I propose a Coffee Shop Management app to tackle my client's operational issues, featuring order tracking, inventory management, and secure employee logins.
 Developed using Pycharm, Python, and KivyMD for an intuitive interface, plus a SQL database for robust data handling, this solution aims to enhance efficiency, reduce errors, and secure transactions.
-Slated for a 6-week development period, the app will be assessed on its ability to streamline operations, ensuring a smoother customer experience and improved financial accuracy in the coffee shop.
+Designed within a 6-week development period, the app will be assessed on its ability to streamline operations, ensuring a smoother customer experience and improved financial accuracy in the coffee shop.